Counselling Service with Pieta

 Are you feeling suicidal or self-harming, or have you lost someone to suicide?
 We’re here to help.

-Working with Pieta House, we are providing a free counselling service in Dublin city centre.
+Working with Pieta, we are providing a free crisis counselling service for LGBTI+ young people who are based in Ireland.
+Due to Covid-19 restrictions, this service is now taking place over the phone.
 Our therapist, Nash, is friendly and welcoming, and will listen to you in a safe, non-judgemental space and work through whatever is worrying you.

 What does ‘suicidal’ mean?
 What is self-harm?

 Suicidal ideation, or suicidal thoughts, can vary from fleeting thoughts of ‘not wanting to be here’ or feeling that ‘the world/people I love would be better off without me’, to feelings of worthlessness, a preoccupation with dying, or persistent thoughts of suicide.